 Instructions for Authors

-Thank you very much for your interest in publishing with Erbil Journal of Nursing and Midwifery (EJNM).
+Thank you very much for your interest in publishing with the Erbil Journal of Nursing and Midwifery (EJNM).

 The manuscript of EJNM should be typed in Microsoft-Word format as ‘normal text' of A4 size (29.7 x 21cm) paper in a single column format, one and a half spaced line.
 No artwork and/or special effects are acceptable for the text and/or table(s).
 Maintain a minimum of 2 cm margin on both sides of the text and a 3 cm margin at the top and bottom of each page.
 No part of the text other than abbreviations and/or subtitles shall be written in upper case (ALL CAPITAL).
 Header/footnotes, endnotes, lines drawn to separate the paragraphs or pages are not acceptable.
 Italics should not be used other than for foreign/Latin expressions and/or special terminologies such as names of microorganisms.
 Typing is with the normal, Times New Roman font with size12 throughout the manuscript including all the headings, subheadings, text, tables and legends (figures).